Skip to main content

 Here’s what to know about the strait and the widening Iran war.

-Key waterway for global shipping
+A key waterway for global shipping

-The Strait of Hormuz is a bending waterway, about 33 kilometres wide at its narrowest point.
+The Strait of Hormuz is a bending waterway, about 33 kilometres (21 miles) wide at its narrowest point.
 It connects the Persian Gulf to the Gulf of Oman.
 From there, ships can then travel to the rest of the world.
 While Iran and Oman have their territorial waters in the strait, it’s viewed as an international waterway all ships can ply.
 The United Arab Emirates, home to the skyscraper-studded city of Dubai, also sits near the waterway.

 The Strait of Hormuz through history has been important for trade, with ceramics, ivory, silk and textiles moving from China through the region.
 In the modern era, it is the route for supertankers carrying oil and gas from Saudi Arabia, Kuwait, Iraq, Qatar, Bahrain, the UAE and Iran.
 The vast majority of it goes to markets in Asia, including Iran’s only remaining oil customer, China.